grantgasser/spectacular-cranes-data-science-checkpoints/checkpoint2/README.md

 # Checkpoint 2

-## Project Theme
+## Project Theme Synopsis
-More on project theme here
+Our theme is about looking at how the allegation categories of previous Chicago Police databases has changed.
+We compare old allegation data (not inclduded in CPDB) with the allegation data found in CPDB.

 ## Background
 Our project requires old data that was provided to us by the Invisible Institute and Professor Rogers.
+Y**NOTE:** you will need this data for the workbook and D3 visualization to work.
 Here are instructions for loading the data and creating the new `case_info_08282018` table:

 ## Loading the data
 **HAVING TROUBLE** loading data?
 Contact sundar@northwestern.edu.
 You may also view the output png files provided to see the results of the queries.